mpimd-csc/phgasnets/README.md

 This runs the transient simulation and for saves the state at each time instance into a HDF5 file.
 The demos also provide a `plot` script to plot the pressure/momentum values at nodes as `.pdf`.

-Three demos are provided:

-  - `single_pipe` demo runs a transient simulation of the Yamal-Europe pipeline configuration (without a compressor).
-  - `two_pipe_compressor` demo runs the Yamal-Europe pipeline configuration with a FC-AV compressor (CR=1.2) placed midway.
-  - `four_compressor_types` demo runs the Yamal-Europe pipeline configuration with all four types of compressors placed midway.

 Running the demos results in state files at different time instances saved in a HDF5 file.
 A `plot` script is provided to plot the results at the pipe endpoints.